crmathieu/daq/README.md

 Daq is an attempt to evaluate how data generated during a rocket launch can be captured and processed with the help of a ground station (it could be any type of vehicle that requires a form of data transmission).
 The ground station, in turn, streams the data to clients that connect to it using an authentication token.

 ### Vehicle
 In this simulation, the dynamics of a rocket launch is used to generate the data.
-This data is sent to a ground station that has any number of client connected to it.
+This data is sent to a ground station that has any number of clients connected to it.
 Clients are receiving the data through a permanent websocket connection allowing for "realtime data processing".
 As the data is coming to the client, it can be used to visualize what the vehicle is doing -or- can be logged for later processing.

+### Data format
+To avoid unecessary overhead in packaging payload with _marhsalling / unmarshalling_ techniques, the data is always sent in binary form.
+It is received as an array of bytes and then casted appropriately based on the nature of its content.
+Each data packet contains a header holding information pertaining to its payload.
+To make sure no error occurred during transmission, a CRC32 is calculated on the payload only and stored in the header's packet before sending it.
+In addition to the CRC32 value, a timestamp and the number of datapoints stored in the payload complete the header section.

 ### Ground station
 The ground station has 3 functions:
 - Make sure there were no error in the data received from the vehicle (comparing CRC32 calculated and CRC32 transmitted).
 - Place the set of datapoints received to its streaming queue.
 - Accept connection requests from clients to allow them to access the streaming data.
-Clients have the choice to access the stream from the most recent data, or the oldest data (TBI).
+When connecting, clients have the choice to access the stream from its most recent data, or from its oldest data (TBI).

-### Data format
-To avoid unecessary overhead in packaging payload with _marhsalling / unmarshalling_ technics, the data is always sent in binary format.
-It is received as an array of bytes and then casted appropriately based on the nature of its content.